libbyshoop/database-book/_sources/08TinyDB/00creatureDBOverview.rst

    :widths: 10, 25, 25, 20, 20
    :header-rows: 1

-Note how we carefully use a singular name for the relation.
+.. important:: Note how we carefully use a singular name for the relation.
 This convention is important to understanding how the relational algebra operations work and we believe makes it easier to master relational data analysis.
 We will use this convention throughout this book.
 The way we think of this is that each row represents one creature, and the name of a relation is for one of these instances.

 In the next chapter we will begin our exploration of relational algebra and precedence charts by starting with the unary operators.